Frequently Asked Questions

 Yes.
 So it is not just an artifact of teachers being older than students.

-The database for September 2011 had over 200 000 respondents.
-Many more used the questionnaire in paper format elsewhere.
-We will reach over one million users during the 2011 year.
+The database for November 2013 had over 200,000 respondents.
+Many more used the questionnaire in paper format elsewhere that we do not know about.
+We will reach over one million users during the 2013 year.

 Some psychologists suggest that women are more interested in online information about themselves.